 Today most procurement teams are struggling to keep up with the increasing market volatility and sustain over their competitors.
 However, most of them are still stuck with older, legacy ERP systems which hold them back from the rest.

-Be it a legacy ERP software which comes with a built-in procurement module or a standalone, disparate procurement tool, their rigidity makes it difficult to initiate a complete digital transformation of procurement.
+Be it a legacy ERP software that comes with a built-in procurement module or a standalone, disparate procurement tool, their rigidity makes it difficult to initiate a complete digital transformation of procurement.
 While ‘If it ain’t broke, don’t fix it’ is a great saying, it can neither bring in business agility nor provide much-need efficiency in procurement operations.

 On the other hand, an e-procurement software that rides on flexibility can help procurement managers meet all their policy requirements, help them grow and scale as they grow.
 If you’re one of those skeptical procurement professionals who are skeptical how an e-procurement solution can produce tangible benefits to the bottom line, you are at the right place.